Emily James Potter

 Associate Director of Public and Media Relations

 This case was resolved through the summary disposition process, a cooperative effort where the involved parties collectively submit the case to the Committee on Infractions in written form.
-The NCAA enforcement staff, university and involved individuals must agree to use the summary disposition process instead of having a formal hearing.
+The NCAA enforcement staff, school and involved individuals must agree to use the summary disposition process instead of having a formal hearing.